Categorize and randomize: a permissive model of stochastic choice: A representation

-Stochastic choices can also indicate frequency of choice in a population when each individual's choice is observed only once per menu.
-In this section, we investigate which population generates a \scc.\\
+Stochastic choices can represent aggregate choice frequencies in a population, when a single observation per menu is available for each individual.
+In this section, we single out the features of a population that generates a \scc.
+First, we introduce some useful definitions.\\

-A (deterministic) choice function on $X$ is a map $c \colon \mathscr{X} \to X$ such that $\varnothing \neq c(A) \in A$, for all $A \in \X$.
-We focus on \textit{resolvable} choices, as modeled in Cantone et al.~\cite{Cantoneetal.2020}.\footnote{The original definition refers to choice correspondences.
-Here we report a restriction to choice functions.}
+A (deterministic) choice function on a set $X$ is a map $c \colon \X \to X$ such that $\varnothing \neq c(A) \in A$, for all $A \in \X$.
+We find that all \scc{} are generated by a probability distribution on a set of \textit{resolvable} choice functions, as modeled in \cite{Cantoneetal.2020}.\footnote{The original definition refers to choice correspondences.
+Here we report a formulation for choice functions.}